NickStrauch13/ooga_team08/doc/DESIGN.md

 Our design, on a high-level, is demonstrative of the classic MVC package tree.
 We have a models package that handles all computational logic, a controller to handle the beginnings and game flow, and a view to handle all input and output to the user themselves.
 The design of our code starts with the controller, which initializes the game board and game, all based on an input JSON file.
+The Controller initializes a JSONReader object that tries to catch all incorrect data formats from the input file and pop up alert windows to remind users to check potential erros in the file.
+When having an exception, the controller will stop other executions until the user reupload a working JSON file.
 This JSON file contains the initial position of all the objects on the board, with a map of ints and their corresponding objects, each of which are child classes of the abstract gameObject class.
 The same type of hierarchy exists with the creatures, all of the moving objects within the game.
 Creating the board allows for the instantiation of a Game, complete with the game setting from the input data file.
 Additionally, the SimulationManager and gameDisplay classes create the initial display UI that prompts the user to input a new game file to start the process of initialization.
 The SimulationManager also handles